la2050/archive/_organizations/civic-projects.md

   Future

    was a collaboration between experts in many fields that resulted in an artful book about the future of cars, streets and public policy in Southern California.
-Civic Projectâ€™s mission is to initiate and develop projects that break down silos between organizations and different types of expertise.
+Civic Project’s mission is to initiate and develop projects that break down silos between organizations and different types of expertise.